Skip to Content

 Library Building Project

-In January, Montague was awarded funding by the Massachusetts Public Library Construction Program (MPLCP).
-This competitive state grant will pay for roughly 50% of total project costs to build an addition onto the Carnegie Library OR construct a new main library at 38 Avenue A.
+In January 2025, Montague was awarded funding by the Massachusetts Public Library Construction Program (MPLCP).
+This competitive state grant will pay for roughly 67% of eligible project costs to build an addition onto the Carnegie Library OR construct a new main library at 38 Avenue A. (Ineligible costs include things like parking lots, landscaping, new computers, and certain kinds of furniture)

 Frequently Asked Questions